jakimowb/enmapbox_testmigration2/doc/source/dev_section/dev_guide.rst

 A GUI quickly becomes too complex to be programmed line-by-line.
-In this case it is preferred to use the QDesigner and to "draw" the GUI.
+In this case it is preferred to use the QDesigner and to *draw* the GUI.
-The GUI definition is saved in an *.ui XML file, which that can be translated into PyQt code automatically.
+The GUI definition is saved in an ``*.ui`` XML file, which that can be translated into PyQt code automatically.